 4. Have a clear call to action

-It might sound harsh, but it’s just human nature: You must tell your list what you want them to do!
-Ask, and you’ll receive.
+It might sound harsh, but it's human nature: You must tell your listeners what you want them to do!
+Could you ask, and you'll receive?

-If you want to create high-converting emails that get clicked you need to explicitly ask the reader to click on your link or button.
-You need to show your authority, so that your audience achieves their goals and you achieve yours.
+If you want to figure out how to write emails that convert, you must explicitly ask the reader to click your link or button.
+It would help if you showed your authority so that your audience achieves their goals and you achieve yours.

 Take control of your list!
 Be precise on what you want your subscribers to do, and ask them to do it.

-You might think yourself as a benevolent dictator of your own people.
-Always keep their best interests in mind, but be very open with what you need them to do and why it’ll do good to them.
+You might think of yourself as a benevolent dictator of your people.
+Always keep their best interests in mind, but be very open with what you need them to do and why it'll do good for them.

-To make it work, you need to have one clickable call to action in every email you send.
+To make it work, you must have one clickable call to action in every email you send.

-Why send an email to your list which doesn’t tell them to take action?
-You shouldn’t send content which just educates people, and leave it at that.
-Even when you aim at just providing value, you still want to make them take the next step.
+Why send an email to your list that doesn’t tell them to take action?
+You shouldn’t send content that educates people; leave it at that.
+Even when you aim to provide value, you want them to take the next step.

 Think about everyday life.
-Communication needs to have purpose.
-The purpose needs to be clear.
+Communication needs to have a purpose.
+I think the drive needs to be precise.
 And every piece of communication takes you a step closer to the goal.
 Given that your audience has a limited attention span, pointless emails are not likely to be read.
-Communication is only bad when it’s very unclear and aimless.
+Communication is only bad when it's very unclear and aimless.

-Here’s an awesome list of email marketing campaign examples to help you put together effective calls to action.
+Here's an excellent list of email marketing campaign examples to help you put together effective calls to action.

 5. Use one call to action per email

-Now, generally speaking, if you give people too many options, they’ll frequently end up indecisive, and respond by doing nothing at all.
-So, our best tip is that your most effective campaigns are going to be the ones which have a single call to action.
+Generally speaking, if you give people too many options, they’ll frequently be indecisive and respond by doing nothing.
+So, our best tip is that your most effective campaigns are going to be the ones that have a single call to action.

 The same principle applies to most types of copy.
-Take landing pages for example.
-As we explained in a previous post, many calls to action will most probably result in users leaving the page doing nothing.
+Take landing pages, for example.
+As we explained in a previous post, many calls to action will probably result in users leaving the page doing nothing.

-Of course, you might give them the same link more than one time.
-In fact, that’s normally a good idea.
+Of course, give them the same link more than once.
+That’s usually a good idea.

-Most marketers, place the link three times in the body of the email, toward the top, halfway down, then again at the bottom.
-But, each time, it’s the same link.
+Most marketers place the link three times in the body of the email: toward the top, halfway down, and then again at the bottom.
+But each time, it's the same link.

-The best way, however, is to test your emails to find what resonated best with your audience.
-Because, for instance, a newsletter, or e-zine or content roundup might link back to several different posts on your blog.
-An email presenting new arrivals at an online store will most probably have more than one links.
+The best way, however, is to test your emails to find what resonates best with your audience.
+Because, for instance, a newsletter, e-zine, or content roundup might link back to several posts on your blog.
+An email presenting new arrivals at an online store will probably have more than one link.
 That’s all fine because these emails serve a different purpose.
-We would insist though that you don’t use only that type of emails to communicate with your list of subscribers.
+We would insist, though, that you don't use only that type of email to communicate with your list of subscribers.

 What you should do instead, as explained above, is create sequences that show users their way through the buyer’s journey.